microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 Generating your OAI document should look something like this:
 ```
-OpenApiGeneratorConfig input = new OpenApiGeneratorConfig(
+var input = new OpenApiGeneratorConfig(
-    new List<XDocument>()
+    annotationXmlDocuments: new List<XDocument>()
     {
         XDocument.Load(@"C:\TestData\Annotation.xml"),
         XDocument.Load(@"C:\TestData\Contracts.xml"),
     },
-    new List<string>()
+    assemblyPaths: new List<string>()
     {
         @"C:\TestData\Service.dll",
         @"C:\TestData\Contract.dll"
     },
-    "V1",
+    openApiDocumentVersion: "V1",
-    FilterSetVersion.V1);
+    filterSetVersion: FilterSetVersion.V1
+);

 GenerationDiagnostic result;

-OpenApiGenerator generator = new OpenApiGenerator();
+var generator = new OpenApiGenerator();

-IDictionary<DocumentVariantInfo,OpenApiDocument> openApiDocuments = generator.GenerateDocuments(input, out result);
+IDictionary<DocumentVariantInfo,OpenApiDocument> openApiDocuments =   generator.GenerateDocuments(
+    openApiGeneratorConfig: input,
+    generationDiagnostic: out result
+);
 ```
-In this example the generated OAIOutput.json should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll's you included.
+In this example the generated should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll's you included.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a